AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/add-users-user-groups.md

 ## Resume an external profile {#resumeanexternalprofile}

 At any time, you can always revoke the paused state of an external partner and resume normal services.
-Click **[!UICONTROL Actions]** at the upper-right corner of the page and choose **[!UICONTROL Resume]**.
+Click **[!UICONTROL Actions]** at the upper-right corner of the page and select **[!UICONTROL Resume]**.

 The following states are applicable for external users: